 1. ChatGPT

 ChatGPT, developed by OpenAI, was launched in November 2022.
 It quickly gained popularity, reaching 100 million users within two months, making it the fastest-growing consumer application in history.
-By December 2024, ChatGPT had 300 million weekly active users, handling over 1 billion daily messages.
+By late 2025 ChatGPT had roughly 800 million monthly active users and processed billions of prompts daily.

 ChatGPT offers a range of features, including writing content, developing code, generating images, performing deep research, and much more.

-ChatGPT app has more than 100M downloads on Google Play and is one of the most popular apps in the App Store.
+ChatGPT app has more than 1.36 billion downloads on Google Play and Apple App Store and is one of the most popular apps worldwide.

 Upon its release, DeepSeek became the top-rated free application on Apple’s App Store, and as of February 2025, it has been downloaded over 21.66 million times worldwide across Google Play and the App Store.